Hogwai/LinkedinSafetyPageSkip/README.md

 # LinkedinSafetyPageSkip

-This userscript skips the safety page and immediately redirects to the target URL:
+This script skips the security page and immediately redirects when you click on an external link:
 ![Safety page](img/image.png)

 ## Installing